adnaneh/alpic-technical-test/README.md

 - 🎯 **Ask about any topic** — Socrates will find the right chapter for you.
 - 💡 **Missed part of the logic?** Ask Socrates to explain the last idea by voice *and* writing.
-- 🧠 **Master what matters** — whether it’s Infrastructure, Fundraising, or Selling, Socrates will play chapters to fill the gaps in your knowledge.
+- 🧠 **Master what matters to you** — whether it’s Infrastructure, Fundraising, or Selling, Socrates will find chapters to fill the gaps in your knowledge.

 ## Why It’s Different